polterguy/fine-tune-hyperlambda/README.md

 * How do I send an email?
   - Change it such that it becomes and endpoint taking arguments for email message
   - Add name
+  - Add an explicit SMTP server configuration.
+I will populate its values!
   - Turn it into a multi part message and attach /README.md
+  - Change it such that the caller can define what file to attach as [filename]
 * Write an endpoint taking age and name, and responding with a personal greeting
 * Select contacts records from my ERP database.
   - Wrap it into an endpoint and returns contacts.
   - Add paging arguments
   - Make paging arguments optional
   - Add sorting arguments
+  - Return contacts as [result_from_db]
+  - Change database to chinook and table to Artist
+  - Include Album records for each record.
+Use ArtistId as your foreign key!
   - Add filtering on name
 * Create an endpoint taking a message only allowing admin users to execute it, then log the message
   - Return success